Anne Neville (engineer): Early life and education

-Anne Neville grew up in Dumfries with her older sister Linda.
+Anne Neville was born on 21 March 1970 in Dumfries, where she also grew up with her older sister Linda.
 Their mother Doris worked as a pharmacy technician and their father Bill was a process worker at ICI Dumfries.
 Her uncle is Professor Robert Black, Emeritus Professor of Scots Law at the University of Edinburgh.
 Anne attended Maxwellton High School where her interest in maths and physics grew.
 Anne was also a good badminton player and played the trumpet.

-Anne Neville was educated at Maxwelltown High School in Dumfries and was unsure what she should do at university, at one point considered becoming a social worker.
+She was educated at Maxwelltown High School in Dumfries and was unsure what she should do at university, at one point considered becoming a social worker.
 She went into engineering by accident.
 The Glasgow University prospectus fell open at the page with a Rolls-Royce gas turbine picture and she thought it looked interesting.
 Anne Neville's maths teacher was a mechanical engineer and he inspired her to investigate further.
 After visiting the university open days, Anne Neville decided that she wanted to study engineering and rejected her earlier initial thoughts of either studying maths or physics.

-Anne Neville began her studies at the University of Glasgow in 1988 and she graduated in 1992 with a First Class Honours BEng degree followed by PhD in mechanical engineering in 1995.
+Neville began her studies at the University of Glasgow in 1988 and she graduated in 1992 with a First Class Honours BEng degree followed by PhD in mechanical engineering in 1995.
 As part of her PhD, she conducted an experimental study of corrosion and tribocorrosion processes on high alloy stainless steels and Ni-alloys and her work led to an increased understanding of the synergies that exist between corrosion and wear processes.